 TITLE DESCRIPTION General ERIP-GEN-001 - ERIP Table of Contents This document lists all of the ERIPs, sorted by ICS organization.
 ERIP-GEN-002 - ERIP Summaries This document provides a brief description of all of the ERIPs.
 ERIP-GEN-003 - Storm Activation Protocols This procedure describes the internal classifications to determine storm levels and the decision-making process behind the activation of the Emergency Restoration Plan (ERP) and Emergency Response Implementation Procedures (ERIPs), either partially or in totality.
-Safety, Health, E invironmental (SHE) ERIP-SHE-001 - Environmental Protocols During Restoration Events This procedure details the roles and responsibilities required to secure/maintain contracts with Environmental Contractors, control and maintain spills during restoration events, and reconcile invoices. egal Li aison ERIP-LIA-001 - Activation and Operation of Coordinated Municipal Conference Calls (External Affairs) The purpose of this procedure is to ensure that municipal and government officials and their emergency and/or operation leads are provided appropriate emergency preparedness and recovery information related to incidents that impact the electric system.
+ERIP-GEN-004 - Restoration Contingency Plans for Critical System Failures The purpose of this is procedure is to outline contingency plans for key storm processes to successfully operate if a critical system failure occurs and/or communications channels are inoperable during restoration events.
+This procedure highlights contingency plans for key storm processes for both a full scale and/or a tiered system failure during events.
+Safety, Health, Er vironmental (SHE) ERIP-SHE-001 - Environmental Protocols During Restoration Events This procedure details the roles and responsibilities required to secure/maintain contracts with Environmental Contractors, control and maintain spills during restoration events, and reconcile invoices.
+Le gal Lia ison ERIP-LIA-001 - Activation and Operation of Coordinated Municipal Conference Calls (External Affairs) The purpose of this procedure is to ensure that municipal and government officials and their emergency and/or operation leads are provided appropriate emergency preparedness and recovery information related to incidents that impact the electric system.
 This procedure also establishes a process to communicate and coordinate with intended participants through regular pre-, during, and post-event conference calls.
 ERIP-LIA-002 - External Affairs and EOC / Municipal Liaison Operations Guidelines The purpose of this procedure is to provide an overview of the Liaison Officer/ District Managers storm process and the utilization of Liaisons to the Emergency Operation Centers (EOCs) of Nassau County, New York City (NYC), Suffolk County, and New York State, as well as local villages and municipalities.
-Pla enning ERIP-PLN-001 - Checklist Protocols During Restoration Events The purpose of this procedure is to document the process for initiating, obtaining, completing, and collecting restoration checklists.
+Plar nning ERIP-PLN-001 - Checklist Protocols During Restoration Events The purpose of this procedure is to document the process for initiating, obtaining, completing, and collecting restoration checklists.
 ERIP-PLN-002 - Restoration Calls and Documentation Protocols The purpose of this procedure is to detail restoration call types, frequencies (time frames), and participants involved.
 In addition, it highlights the process for capturing appropriate information and dissemination to affected parties.
 ERIP-PLN-003 - Storm Reporting Protocols The purpose of this document is to provide instruction on generating storm reports.
 This ERIP will list the person(s) responsible for creating the report, how to create the report, and how often the report should be generated.
 ERIP-PLN-004 - Storm Event Operations Matrix This procedure outlines the use of the Storm Event Operations Matrix (also referred to as "Matrix" within this document) as a tool for collecting, consolidating, reporting and sharing information concerning a decentralized storm restoration event.
 It describes the use of the Matrix spreadsheet as a means for conveying various important information about the storm restoration event.
 ERIP-PLN-005 - DPS Scorecard Protocols This procedure details the scorecard metrics, definition and measurement criteria, points awarded, metric owner, and the source in which the data can be obtained.
 ERIP-PLN-006 - Dispatching and Restoring Parallel Generation with Independent Power Producers This procedure describes those steps necessary to maintain safe operating conditions between LIPA electric transmission and distribution facilities and Independent Power Producers before, during, and after the passage of a severe storm (forecasted or actual Condition III "Red" event) or other forecasted or actual system emergency or system pre-emergency.